-The TOE can be locked, thereby obscuring its display, by the user or after a configured interval of inactivity.
-The TOE also has the capability to display an administrator specified (using an MDM) advisory message (banner) when the user unlocks the TOE for the first use after reboot.
+The TOE can be locked either by the user or after a configured interval of inactivity thereby obscuring its display.
+The TOE also has the capability to display an administrator specified (using the TOE's MDM API) advisory message (banner) when the user unlocks the TOE for the first use after reboot.